MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-12-30-electric-gauchos.markdown

 {% include video.html vid="3SVPtmy8ziA" %}

-SB: And so, the Gauchos--we took [our feeble repertoire&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://www.discogs.com/Los-Gauchos-Alemanes-Little-Beast/release/2934111) into Argentina and met some incredible players who then changed the expectation and the level of our playing.
+SB: And so, the Gauchos--we took [our feeble repertoire&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://www.discogs.com/Los-Gauchos-Alemanes-Little-Beast/release/2934111) into Argentina and met some incredible players who then changed the expectation and the level of our playing.
 Some collaborations began and we met and hit it off musically.
 We did a little spin-off after Los Gauchos Alemanes, playing for a couple years.
 {: .interviewee }

 I really wanted to play with a drummer.
 This music we were writing and all the stuff we were doing, to me, was missing a rhythmic element that--I was really hungry to play with a drummer.
-So Fernando Kabusacki had been playing with a well-known Argentinian drummer named Fernando Samalea, so we got together with [Fernando Kabusacki&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.kabusacki.com.ar), [Martin Schwutke&nbsp;<i class="non-mwm fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/user/mistermartynumber9), [Fernando Samalea&nbsp;<i class="non-mwm fa fa-facebook" aria-hidden="true"></i>](https://www.facebook.com/samaleaoficial/), and I think we went into a studio for a few days and wrote some...
+So Fernando Kabusacki had been playing with a well-known Argentinian drummer named Fernando Samalea, so we got together with [Fernando Kabusacki&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://www.kabusacki.com.ar), [Martin Schwutke&nbsp;<i class="non-mwm fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/user/mistermartynumber9), [Fernando Samalea&nbsp;<i class="non-mwm fa fa-facebook" aria-hidden="true"></i>](https://www.facebook.com/samaleaoficial/), and I think we went into a studio for a few days and wrote some...
 {: .interviewee }

 AAF: We went first to Mendoza and we went right into the project.